levizimmerman/fe3-assessment-3/readme.md

 Demo can be found [here](https://levizimmerman.github.io/fe3-assessment-3/)

 ## Background
 For this project I wanted to use personal data because I was curious if I could get some new insights about myself.
-Following the steps mentioned in the [workflow][u_workflow] I managed to display the data in four different bar charts:
+Following the steps mentioned in the [workflow][u_workflow] I managed to display data over four charts:
 1. Step counts per day.
 2. Flights climbed per day.
 3. Distance walked or ran per day.
 4. Sleep cycle per day.

-All the chart are displayed on the same x scale, namely time.
-Time was the only property that all data entries had in common.
-So when hovering over the chart with your cursor, more detailed information will be displayed.
-Detailed information includes the exact value of the bar and the difference (%) it has with the mean.
+All the bar charts are displayed on the same x scale, namely time.
+Time is the only property that all data entries (Step count, flights climbed, etc.) have in common.
+In this way it is possible to view and compare all data entries per day, per week or per month.
+More detailed information will be displayed when hovering one the of the bars with your curser.
+Detailed information includes the exact value meauserd, and how this value differs, in percentages, from the mean.
+The mean is a dashed line that is drawn for every time period you are viewing.

 ### Workflow
-These were the steps taken in general to create the data visualization:
+Now I have explained the general idea of the data visualization.
+The stepts taken to work out the idea are as follows:
-1. Export data - From the [Health app][u_app_health] I have exported a XML file.
+1. Export data - Export an XML file from the [Health app][u_app_health].
-2. Import data - Using [`d3.xml()`][u_d3_xml] to load the data and add a mapping function to its callback.
+2. Import data - Use [`d3.xml()`][u_d3_xml] to load an XML file and map data within the callback.
-3. Clean data - Filters all `<Record>` from XML.
-For each `<Record>` attributes are selected and parsed.
+3. Clean data - Filter all `<Record>` elements found in the XML file.
+Select attributes for each `<Record>` and parse its value.
-4. Transform data - Maps filtered data to a workable object.
+4. Transform data - Map cleaned data to a workable JSON object.
-5. Create axis - Create y scale based on min and max values, and x scale based on date range (week or month).
+5. Create axis - Create y scale based on min and max values found in JSON object.
+Create x scale based on a range of dates (start date and end date).
-6. Create charts - Draws charts (bars) based on filtered and transformed data.
+6. Create charts - Draw bar charts based on newly formed JSON object.
+Value of each entry is displayed on the y axis and the x position of each bar is a moment in time.
 7. Add transitions - Animate scale and bars when data is filtered or loaded.
-8. Add events - Events listeners are added to chart elements to add interaction to the visualization.
+8. Add events - Event listeners are added to chart elements to add interaction to the visualization.

 ## Data
-Within the [XML][u_xml] file I only select the `<Record>` elements.
-Then for each `<Record>` I filter out the attribute values I need.
+Within the [XML][u_xml] file I only selected the `<Record>` elements.
+Then for each `<Record>` element I filtered out the attributes and parse its value.

 ### Cleaning data
 I have used the following code to clean the XML and transform it to a JSON object: